w3c/wai-tutorials/source/forms/multi-step.html.erb.md

 ### Using the HTML5 progress element
 {:.ap}

-HTML5 provides a `progress` element that be used to inform users about the progress.
-This can be particularly useful in situations where the number of steps depends on the user input, such as in a survey where steps are skipped depending on how questions were answered.
+HTML5 provides a `progress` element that can be used to inform users about the progress.
+This can be particularly useful in situations where the number of steps depends on user input, such as in a survey where steps are skipped depending on how questions were answered.

 {::nomarkdown}
 <%= sample_start %>